istio/test-infra/boskos/README.md

 Boskos runs on a kubernetes cluster.
 Initially only Prow jobs will be using Boskos.
-Since Boskos service is only available intra cluster, it is important that Boskos runs in the same cluster were test jobs are running.
+Since Boskos service is only available intra cluster, it is important that Boskos runs in the same cluster where test jobs are running.

 ### Deployments